Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 Let $\gamma$ be a trajectory contained in a convex hull $D$ of $X$, and let $T$ be a geometric triangulation of $D$.
 The \emph{combinatorial length} of $\gamma$ with respect to $T$ is the number of threads of $\gamma$ cut by $T$.

-\begin{prop} Let $X$ be a non-negative flat sphere with positive curvature gap $\delta$.
-Let $D$ be a convex hull of a subset of the conical singularities of $X$, and let $T$ be a geometric triangulation of $D$.
-Let $D_0$ be any convex hull contained in $D$, and denote by $m_0$ the number of singularities in $D_0$.
-Then, for any trajectory $\gamma$ contained in $D_0$, its combinatorial length with respect to $T$ is bounded above by
+\begin{thm} Let $X$ be a non-negative flat sphere with positive curvature gap $\delta$.
+Let $D$ be a convex hull of $m$ conical singularities on $X$, and $T$ be a geometric triangulation of $D$.
+Then, for any trajectory $\gamma$ contained in $D$, its combinatorial length with respect to $T$ is bounded above by

 and its metric length is bounded above by